 #6 Climb to the Top of the Torre del Moro

-Walk along the outer wall of the town, for more beautiful views of the valley down below as you approach the well.
+Walk along the outer wall of the town, for beautiful views of the valley down below as you approach the fortress.

-#8 Go to the Base of the Pozzo di San Patrizio
+#8 Descend to the Base of the Pozzo di San Patrizio

-Descend to the base of St. Patrick’s Well: it’s is a really cool activity for your one day in Orvieto!
+Descending to the base of St. Patrick’s Well is a really cool activity for your one day in Orvieto!

 The unique Pozzo di Patrizio is a 16th century underground well.
 It was built at the behest of Pope Clement VII to provide water supply to Orvieto, when he had to flee Rome and the wrath of the Roman Emperor and took refuge in the little hill town.